-REGISTRATIONS are now open for the third Queensland Vintage Motocross Club’s annual Women’s Coaching Day at Tabragalba.
+REGISTRATIONS are now open for the third Queensland Vintage Motocross Club’s annual Women’s Coaching Day at Tabragalba on July 14.

 Event co-ordinator Julie Folley said spots were filling up quickly as more women were becoming interested in the historically male-oriented sport.